puppetlabs/puppet-docs/source/puppet/3.7/reference/environments_configuring.markdown

 If `environmentpath` isn't set, directory environments will be disabled completely.

 If you need to manage environments in multiple directories, you can set `environmentpath` to a colon-separated list of directories.
 (For example: `$confdir/temporary_environments:$confdir/environments`.)
-Puppet will search these directories in order, with earlier directories having precedence.
+When looking for an environment, Puppet will search these directories in order, with earlier directories having precedence.

+Note that if multiple copies a given environment exist in the `environmentpath`, Puppet will use the first one.
+It won't use any contents of the other copies.

 The `environmentpath` setting should usually be set in the `[main]` section of [puppet.conf][].